rellermeyer/TUD-DistributedSystems/docs/report.md

 - Byzantine behavior tolerance

 Along with the development we have built a set of tests which tested every feature we implemented.
 This way we ensured that every module did its work properly.
-We have built a total of 15 tests through which Coordinators and Participants exange messages and perform the corresponding message verification and decision making processes.
+We have built a total of 15 tests through which Coordinators and Participants exchange messages and perform the corresponding message verification and decision making processes.
 These tests ensure the implementation correctness by creating protocol instances and making coordinator replicas and participants conduct several distributed commit protocols.
 A different number of transactions, coordinator replicas and participants is used to test  the system's resilience to multiple message passing.
 Further participant behaviour is tested by sending abort messages in the middle of a commit transaction.

 The following tests were implemented using tests in/with Scala/Akka: TODO: check if this list is still up-to-date